philiplawlor/tide-mcp/README.md

 ## Changelog

+- **1.2.9**: Fix: Added assets/VERSION to pubspec.yaml and moved VERSION file to assets directory so app version is loaded and displayed dynamically in the app bar and MaterialApp title.
 - **1.2.8**: Bugfix: The "week at a glance" feature now appears immediately after a location is selected, without needing to refresh.
 This was fixed by ensuring fetchAll() is called after location selection, not just for today data.
 - **1.2.7**: Refactor: Removed all references to towns.json and stations.json.
 The backend now uses a default station for manual/geocoded locations.
 - **1.2.6**: Fixed: Tide data is now displayed after entering a manual location and pressing enter.
 The UI now shows tide data for both database and manual/geocoded locations.